The-Legoman-Guy/TP-Video-Game-2018/README.md

 Press "Action" touch to change pizzas locations on the map, and make an advantage (or disadvantage) on you or your enemy.
 1 - 2 Players

-Note : All sounds and muscis are copyright free.
+Note : All sounds and musics are copyright free.